Duration: 1 hour

 Leaders at every level are experiencing the squeeze: the proverbial pressure to “do more with less.”
 To thrive in today’s highly competitive and resource-strapped marketplace, forward-thinking executives are reimagining their approach to talent.
 They’re considering how their organizations must continually innovate, operate more nimbly, and maximize the contributions of every individual.

 There are new rules of engagement in the new millennium and disruption has become the new normal.
 Companies no longer have the luxury of shepherding staff through years-long training programs or following linear paths to leadership.
 Companies need digitally savvy leaders who are agile, strategic, data-driven, and resilient—and they need them now.

-We’ll share the results of a recent research study we conducted, Talent Reimagined: 7 Emerging Trends for Transformative Leaders, which revealed the changing landscape and what organizations are doing about it.
+We’ll share the results of our new emerging trends report, Talent Reimagined, which revealed the changing landscape and what organizations are doing about it.
 This webinar will address: